benmvp/slides/2023/connecttech/divops.md

 NOTES:

 - In Framework War 3, it's less about the UI...
-  - And more about the development & deployment environments
+  - And more about the development & deployment environments, i.e. meta frameworks
   - Next.js and others are making us full-stack engineers
 - These frameworks are trying to abstract all the non-UI work that the previous frameworks created
 - What's also interesting is that a lot of tooling is migrating to Rust